manjinder-bittmax/coinmax-docs/index.rst

 .. hint:: You can use ``NodeTxId`` to view the transaction on block expolorer.

 .. note:: Use the ``ReferenceId`` to uniquely identify withdrawal request.

 **********
+Api Keys
+**********
+Every generated api key has provisions attached to it, based on whom you may be allowed to access a service or not.
+Following are the service types and provisions available for a key as of now.

+    .. list-table:: Api Key Services & Provisions
+      :widths: 15 15
+      :header-rows: 1

+      * - Service Name
+        - Provision Type
+      * - Trading
+        - ENABLED(default) / DISABLED
+      * - Withdrawal
+        - ENABLED / DISABLED(default)

+Please contact support if you want to change them.

+..
+Trading: Allowed/Disallowed
+..
+Withdrawal: Allowed/Disallowed

+**********